NYMEX Crude Oil Futures and Crude Oil

 again.
 This is a testament to the strength and viability of the energy future

-markets and the commodity exchanges.
+markets and the commodity exchanges in the United States of America.

 The Crude Oil Futures